 Atha kho bhagavā tassa sattāhassa accayena tamhā samādhimhā vuṭṭhahitvā buddhacakkhunā lokaṁ volokesi.
 Addasā kho bhagavā buddhacakkhunā volokento satte anekehi santāpehi santappamāne, anekehi ca pariḷāhehi pariḍayhamānerāgajehipi, dosajehipi, mohajehipi.

 When seven days had passed, the Blessed One emerged from that |collectedness::stability of mind, stillness of mind, mental composure [samādhi]| and looked upon the world with the |eye of complete understanding::lit. eye of a Buddha [buddhacakkhu]|.
-As he surveyed the world with the eye of complete understanding, he saw beings tormented by various afflictions, being burnt by many |fevers::mental torment, distress, strong desire, discomfort [pariḷāha]|—born from |passion::intense desire, strong emotion, infatuation, obsession, lust [rāga]|, |aversion::ill will, hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|, and |illusion::delusion, erroneous belief, false idea, misapprehension; it fuels further confusion and doubt [moha]|.
+As he surveyed the world with the eye of complete understanding, he saw beings tormented by various afflictions, being burnt by many |fevers::mental torment, distress, strong desire, discomfort [pariḷāha]|—born from |passion::intense desire, strong emotion, infatuation, obsession, lust [rāga]|, |aversion::hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|, and |delusion::illusion, misperception, erroneous belief, false idea, misapprehension; a fundamental distortion of reality that sustains confusion, clouds discernment, and fuels further doubt [moha]|.

 Atha kho bhagavā etamatthaṁ viditvā tāyaṁ velāyaṁ imaṁ udānaṁ udānesi: